-To help keep the memories of Ireland alive, I make Irish-inspired food, although these Irish Soda Bread Muffins (Small Batch) are a bit of a stretch from traditional Irish soda bread.
+To help keep the memories of Ireland alive I make Irish-inspired food, although these Irish Soda Bread Muffins are a bit of a stretch from my mini Irish soda bread.

-Whether you are a purist or open to interpretation, I don’t think you can say no.
+Whether you’re a purist or open to interpretation, I don’t think you can say no.

 What is Irish soda bread?

 Irish Soda Bread is a quick bread that relies on baking soda for leavening rather than yeast.
 It’s made up of 4 ingredients:

 As you’ll see with my Irish soda bread muffins, there is sugar, egg, butter, and oil added.
 Even the raisins I love adding aren’t technically traditional.